saucelabs/sauce-school/codelabs/Module3_Quickstart.md

 ## 3.05 Add a Test Name on Sauce Labs
 Duration: 0:06:00

 In this lesson you will add in the test name to make it easier to understand which tests you are viewing results for on the [Sauce Labs automated web testing platform](https://accounts.saucelabs.com/am/XUI/#login/?utm_source=referral&utm_medium=LMS&utm_campaign=link).
+In this lesson you will learn to:

+* Use the [JUnit TestWatcher](https://junit.org/junit4/javadoc/latest/org/junit/rules/TestWatcher.html) to capture the test method name
+* Set the name capability to pass that information to Sauce Labs

 #### Video
 **[Adding a Test Name – Java JUnit4]()**